dtosti/nbscala/README.md

 ### Manual Installation
 Make sure you don't have an old version installed: check your netbeans installation for a 'nbscala' directory: if it exists, just delete it.

-1. Build the latest releases.
+1. Build the latest release.
 2. Put all .nbm files from their target directory in a new directory 'nbscala' under your netbeans installation.
 3. Start Netbeans.
 4. Select Tools -> Plugins -> Downloaded -> Add Plugins...